toege/java-tdd-oop-interface-dependency-injection/README.md

 }
 ```

 An `Alphabet` class is injected into the `Scrabble` class.
-The Scrabble classes uses the Alphabet class to get the numeric point value for a single character.
+The Scrabble class uses the Alphabet class to get the numeric point value for a single character.
 This works fine for the English alphabet, but what if we wanted our Scrabble class to go international?
 As it is right now, we would have to keep adding every type of letter into a single Alphabet class.
 That would be difficult to maintain.

 Instead of injecting a concrete class, we can inject something known as an *interface*.
 An interface is a blueprint for classes, it's like a contract.
 It essentially provides a promise that the classes that implement the interface **will** contain certain methods that return specific values.